Cohomology of Jacobi forms: Introduction

 \section{Introduction}

-The natural problem of computation of continuous cohomologies for non-commutative structures on manifolds has proven to be a subject of great geometrical interest \cite{BS, Fei, Fuks, Wag}.
-For Riemann surfaces, and even for higher dimension complex manifolds, the classical cohomology of holomorphic vector fields is often trivial \cite{Kaw, Wag}.
-In \cite{Fei} Feigin has obtained various results concerning (co)-homology of cosimplicial objects associated to holomorphic vector fields $Lie(M)$.
-Vertex algebra \cite{BZF, FHL, K} theory of automorphic forms \cite{Fo} goes back to celebrated Moonshine problem \cite{MT}.
-Most of $n$-point characteristic functions \cite{FS, FHL, KZ, MT, Zhu} for vertex algebras deliver examples of modular forms with respect to appropriate groups attached to geometry of corresponding underlying manifolds. $n$-point functions are subject to action of differential operators with specific analytical behavior \cite{BKT, GK, GN, Ob}.
-In this paper we develop ideas and previous results on cohomology of Jacobi forms originating from algebraic and geometrical procedures in conformal field theory \cite{FS, TUY}.
-This paper aims at developing algebraic, differential geometry, and topological methods for the investigation of cohomology theories of Jacobi forms generated by vertex algebras, with applications in algebraic topology, number theory and mathematical physics.
+The computation of continuous cohomologies for non-commutative structures on manifolds has proven to be a subject of significant geometrical interest \cite{BS,Fei,Fuks,Wag}.
+For Riemann surfaces, and even for higher-dimensional complex manifolds, the classical cohomology of holomorphic vector fields is often trivial \cite{Kaw,Wag}.
+Feigin \cite{Fei} obtained important results on (co)homology of cosimplicial objects associated to holomorphic vector fields $\mathrm{Lie}(\mathfrak{M})$.